mprysiazhnyi/toy-eshop/README.md

 - you have to enter the frontend folder by typing `cd frontend` in the terminal
 - In the project directory,Install libraries by typing `yarn`
-- Then Run backend project with `yarn start`
+- Then Run backend project with `yarn dev`
 - You can reach the project from [localhost:3000](http://localhost:3000/)

 ---